What is Block Watch?

 - Focus on reducing the risk of property crime – particularly residential and auto crimes

-The Program involves creating groups of strategically located neighbours who look out for their neighbours home and property as if it was their own.
-The program encourages them to get to know their neighbours, increase their level of vigilance and willingness to cooperate as a crime prevention group to prevent and report crime and suspicious behaviour to the police.
+The Program involves creating groups/blocks of residents who look out for each other and their neighbour’s home and property as if it was their own.
+The program encourages members of the community to get to know their neighbours and in doing so creating a sense of community, increasing their level of vigilance and willingness to cooperate as a crime prevention group to prevent and report crime and suspicious behaviour to the police.

 The Program involves: